larissapaola1/Logistic-Regression-from-Scratch/README.md

 # Logistic-Regression-from-Scratch
 This is a Logistic Regression model that I coded from scratch.
-Actively trying to optimize it!
+Actively trying to optimize it and add features. **End goal: be able to fine-tune hyperparameters and insert datasets.**

 This project implements **Logistic Regression** from scratch using Python, without relying on machine learning libraries like `scikit-learn`.
 The goal is to understand the underlying principles and math behind logistic regression, as well as gain hands-on experience in implementing it.